apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 it supports IoTDB, InfluxDB, KairosDB, TimescaleDB, OpenTSDB.
 We have an [article](https://arxiv.org/abs/1901.08304) for comparing these systems using the benchmark tool.
 When we publish the article, IoTDB just entered Apache incubator, so we deleted the performance of IoTDB in that article.
 But after comparison, some results are presented here.

-All TSDB run on the same server one by one.

 - For InfluxDB, we set the cache-max-memory-size and the max-series-perbase as unlimited (otherwise it will be timeout quickly).